 Case Study

 Explore the July 2024 bankruptcy of 3D printing pioneer Shapeways Holdings, Inc., and its abrupt end after filing for Chapter 7.
-An in-depth analysis.
+Updated: December 2024

 On July 2, 2024, Shapeways Holdings, Inc., once a trailblazer in the 3D printing industry, abruptly ceased operations and filed for Chapter 7 bankruptcy.
 This unexpected turn of events left many in the additive manufacturing community questioning how a company that had revolutionized 3D printing accessibility could falter so dramatically.
 In this comprehensive analysis, we explore Shapeways's rise and fall, the financial and operational challenges that led to its bankruptcy, and the broader implications for the 3D printing industry.